jsonx-org/java/json/README.md

 The `null` JSON value is represented by the string `null`.

-### 4.2 <ins>JSONX-JSON API</ins>
+### 4.2 <ins>JSONx-JSON API</ins>

-The <ins>JSONX-JSON API</ins> offers facilities for validating and converting JSON and JSONX documents.
+The <ins>JSONx-JSON API</ins> offers facilities for validating and converting JSON and JSONx documents.

 #### 4.2.1 `JxConverter`

-The `JxConverter` class contains utility methods for conversion of JSON documents to JSONX documents, and vice versa.
+The `JxConverter` class contains utility methods for conversion of JSON documents to JSONx documents, and vice versa.

-<ins>Example</ins>: Convert a JSON document to a JSONX document
+<ins>Example</ins>: Convert a JSON document to a JSONx document

 ```java
 JxConverter.jsonToJsonx(new JsonReader(new StringReader(json), false), true);
 ```

-<ins>Example</ins>: Convert a JSONX document to a JSON document
+<ins>Example</ins>: Convert a JSONx document to a JSON document

 ```java
 JxConverter.jsonxToJson(new ByteArrayInputStream(jsonx.getBytes()), true);